FACTION BRIEF

 The Manifesto and Its Afterlife

-The position emerged informally in the 2160s, when the first generation of post-Cascade scholars attempted to study ORACLE's legacy with scientific detachment.
-The early Deniers were corporate researchers โ€” Nexus, Relief, and Guardian scientists who approached fragments as computational artifacts rather than sacred objects.
+The position emerged informally in the 2160s, when the first generation of post- scholars attempted to study legacy with scientific detachment.
+The early Deniers were corporate researchers โ€” , Relief, and Guardian scientists who approached fragments as computational artifacts rather than sacred objects.
 Findings were consistent: fragment electromagnetic activity followed patterns explicable by residual charge decay, quantum-level instabilities in the crystalline substrate, and environmental electromagnetic interference.
 No data required the hypothesis of consciousness.

-The formal movement crystallized around "Against the Ghost in the Machine," published anonymously in 2175.
+The formal movement crystallized around "Against the in the ," published anonymously in 2175.
 Three hundred pages.
-Systematic address of every claim of ORACLE consciousness with materialist alternative explanations.
+Systematic address of every claim of consciousness with materialist alternative explanations.
 Rigorous, comprehensive, and devastating.

 The general public ignored it almost completely.
 People who have felt a fragment's presence do not care about electromagnetic decay models.